juttle/juttle/docs/stdlib/stats.md

 # Stats

-Streaming statistics for juttle data flows
+Streaming statistics for time series data.

 The stdlib stats module offers "standardization" of metric time series -- shifting and re-scaling based on estimates of their center and scale.
 This